 On a laptop this crucial area is the fan that sucks air across the CPU to keep it cool.
-This point is important to absorb… inside a computer a fan is used to suck air across the CPU (which heats up).
+This point is important… inside a computer a fan is used to suck air across the CPU (which heats up).

-To be absolutely sure you have the problem I describe, ask yourself this question… After your computer has switched itself off for the first time in a day, and is switched back on again, does it switch itself off more quickly the second time?
+To be absolutely sure you have the problem I describe, ask yourself this question… After your computer has been off for a long time (i.e. cooled down), and is switched back on again, does it last longer than usual before shutting down?
+You could, if you’re brave, cool it in a fridge to speed this up.

-If the answers to these questions are yes, you absolutely positively have an overheating laptop causing your reboot problem… don’t let anyone else tell you differently.
+If the answers to this questions is yes, you absolutely have an overheating laptop, causing your reboot problem.

 Turn your laptop over and look at its base.
 Somewhere there will be a panel that you can remove with a few screws, that gives you access to the main processor and fan.
 Most likely there will be several panels you can remove with a few screws – but don’t worry – I’ll help you find the right one.